Leosuziqi/SQL-Exercises/Exercise2.md

 ## SQL Social-Network Query Exercises

-Students at your hometown high school have decided to organize their social network using databases.
+Introduction of Scenario: Students at your hometown high school have decided to organize their social network using databases.
 So far, they have collected information about students in four grades, 9-12.
 Here's the schema:

 ##  Database